avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 match with the desired ``massPerPart`` value.
 Particles are then place randomly within the mesh cell.
 Other particles properties velocity, cell number... are also initialized here.
+See :py:func:`com1DFAPy.com1DFA.initializeParticles`

 Initialize fields
 ~~~~~~~~~~~~~~~~~
+All fields (grid values defined as a raster) ar initialized.
+Flow velocity, pressure, peak flow velocity and peak pressures
+are set to zero.
+Flow depth and peak flow depth are set according to the initial particle distribution.
+See :py:func:`com1DFAPy.com1DFA.initializeFields`

 Time scheme and iterations: